 There are hundreds of Essential Oils, just as there are hundreds of plants in nature.

-So clearly we have different results.
+Thus, we clearly have different results.

-We can use native plants, in nature, often seasonal, or we can use greenhouse plants, grown anywhere or in intensive production.
-(Eating an apple from an orchard or from a greenhouse is not the same thing, is it?)
+We can use native plants, found in nature, often seasonal, or we can use greenhouse plants, grown anywhere or in intensive production.
+(Eating an apple from an orchard or a greenhouse is not the same thing, is it?)

-So clearly we have different results.
+Thus, we clearly have different results.

 Does all this make sense to you?